houssamhh/planemqx/README.md

 ### Installation Requirements
 This artifact has been prepared for a host machine running [Ubuntu 20.04 LTS](https://releases.ubuntu.com/focal/).
 In addition, you should install [jdk-17](https://www.oracle.com/fr/java/technologies/downloads/#java17), [Maven 3.8.7](https://maven.apache.org/docs/3.8.7/release-notes.html), [Docker](https://docs.docker.com/engine/install/ubuntu/), [Python3](https://www.python.org/downloads/), and [Containernet](https://containernet.github.io/).
+A Virtual Machine with the installed dependencies can be downloaded at: https://doi.org/10.5281/zenodo.10827294

 **N.B**: when installing *Containernet*, please do so using the Bare-metal installation option (Option 1).
 Using the nested Docker deployment option (Option 2) may generate errors when running experiments.